 Tags: GoCanvas Marketing

 Safety is a major issue for hospitals.
-In 2014, one in three U.S. hospitals reported a rise in violence and assaults and in the past year, nearly 80 percent of nurses reported being attacked on the job.
+U.S. hospitals reported a rise in violence and assaults and in the past year, a majority of nurses reported being attacked on the job.
 In fact, 70 percent of all nonfatal workplace assaults happen to health-care workers.
 These numbers show hospitals are more dangerous than other professions by a wide margin.

 One part of the problem is that though over 75% of hospitals have policies for reporting in place, most don’t properly follow up on incidents when they occur.
-In 2011, half of assaulted nurses said that the hospital took no action after assaults.
+In 2011, 50% of all nurses said that the hospital took no action after assaults.
 Only 20 percent of perpetrators received warnings.
 Even more startling, is that ten percent of nurses said they were actually blamed for assaults.

 Why is this?
 It could be potentially due to limited security resources and presence.
 Studies have repeatedly shown that security presence, from guards to security cameras.
 Creating a larger security presence, ensuring protocols, including warnings and removing assailants, are critical to creating safer hospitals.
 But increased budgets alone don’t make hospitals more secure: while nearly half of hospitals increased their budgets in this survey, attacks went up in 2014.

 These studies show a need not only for tools such as cameras and protective gear but also better training and adherence to current policies.

 Although health-care facilities are taking steps to increase data and physical security, only 25 percent of CIMOs, COOs, and CEOs are planning on making the initial investment.
 Why is there this disconnect between the IT managers and C level executives?
 Most organizations still don’t have a budget for mobile security.